minhtran241/restaurant-management/README.md

 ## License

 The project is licensed under the MIT license.
-Check the [LICENSE](LICENSE) file for details.
+Check the [LICENSE](LICENSE) file for details

 ## Contributor